-"They made a cricket oval into a baseball field, which just blew my mind," Thomas said.
+"They made a cricket oval into a baseball field, which just blew my mind," Thomson said.
 "I followed it intensely and when I saw how a big league field is supposed to look on our soil that was like a trigger point.
 I knew I needed to work hard and get a reputation myself so I can be over here (in the states)."

-Cook learned of Thomas through the Australian Baseball League, which is sponsored by Major League Baseball, and since some U.S. prospects play in the ABL, the fields there have to be kept to MLB standards.
+Cook learned of Thomson through the Australian Baseball League, which is sponsored by Major League Baseball, and since some U.S. prospects play in the ABL, the fields there have to be kept to MLB standards.
 That's where Cook comes in.
 It's his job to inspect the fields and often his staff works with Australian groundskeepers.

-Thomas started his groundskeeping career when the ABL came to Brisbane a year before that 2014 game when he was 15 years old.
+Thomson started his groundskeeping career when the ABL came to Brisbane a year before that 2014 game when he was 15 years old.

-"They played at a showground so we had to bump the field in, bump the field out because they had concerts or whatever there," Thomas said.
+"They played at a showground so we had to bump the field in, bump the field out because they had concerts or whatever there," Thomson said.
 "Me and this other guy just got really good at putting in a brand-new field and taking it away.
 So I got like OCD (obsessive-compulsive disorder) about it and eventually got a head job at the new stadium in Brisbane.
 I just loved it."

 That's a level of training that isn't available in places where baseball is more established.

-"It was pretty intense," Thomas said.
+"It was pretty intense," Thomson said.
 "I got to know a baseball field like the back of my hand.
 I was pretty obsessed with how a baseball field is set up and how it’s made."

 He wanted his fields to be major league quality.